 Have you been to The Museum of Flight?
 If so, when was the last time you visited?
 The museum is constantly changing as new exhibits, planes, and artifacts switch out frequently.
-Destination Moon explores the early days of American spaceflight and the Apollo 11 missions to the moon.
-Vietnam Divided: War Above Southeast Asia reflects on the airman's experience during the Vietnam War.
+The APOLLO exhibit explores the early days of American spaceflight and the space race with the Soviet Union.
+Vietnam Divided: War Above Southeast Asia reflects on the experience of airmen and helicopter pilots during the Vietnam War.

 If you haven't been to the museum in a few years, you're going to be blown away by the Aviation Pavilion.
 Housing an original Air Force One, a Boeing 787 Dreamliner, the Concorde, a B-17 “Flying Fortress,” and many other historic aircraft.
 This sprawling, 3-acre complex resembles an air hangar which spans several decades of American aviation innovation.
 My favorite plane in this exhibit is the B-29 “Superfortress” (seen in the picture above) which after years of restoration, is finally available for public viewing.